 My teaching interests include modern Intellectual and modern Jewish History.
 I have enjoyed teaching classes on Central European intellectuals, on modern Jewish politics, on Israeli film (and even on Israeli folksongs).
 In my teaching I tend to seek the connection between ideas and their historical setting.
 Studying the past enriches us with people, ideas, and human dilemmas, both familiar and unfamiliar.
 But studying the past more rigorously also involves an awareness of our own perspective, and will occasionally require that we “unlearn” some 21st century assumptions we may take for granted.
-I currently teach a survey of Jewish history in the modern age, and hope to teach an introduction to cultural and intellectual history as well as a course about Israeli History and about the Conservative Revolutionary movement in Weimar Germany.
+My courses for the academic year 2014-2015 include European intellectual history (twentieth century) and a course about Israeli History and about the Conservative Revolutionary movement in Weimar Germany.

 Academic and Research Interests